ggeennn/OOP345_Notes/file-stream-objects.md

 ## Class Hierarchy [​](https://advoop.sdds.ca/E-STL/file-stream-objects\#class-hierarchy "Direct link to heading")

 The input-output stream class hierarchy supports streaming to and from the standard console devices, files, and string streams.
 The base class for this hierarchy is called `ios_base`.
-It defines components that are independent of the direction of the stream.
-The `basic_ios` class template holds the type-dependent information.

 ### Two Class Hierarchies [​](https://advoop.sdds.ca/E-STL/file-stream-objects\#two-class-hierarchies "Direct link to heading")